Samityy/GDPS-Browser-Basic/Light/README.md

 //*-

-Web Hosters i suggest on to where to use this template
+Web Hosters i suggest (to use this template)

-1- x10Hosting 2-000WebHost
+1- x10Hosting
+2- 000WebHost

 //*-

 //**

 For any changes you want to make to the website or how to change it, look in the files and edit them, there are written  "!-- these things, they are used as reminder! --"

 //**

 //***

-btw when you upload it, delete the README.md file, its not important then.
+by the way when you upload it, delete the README.md file, its not important.

 //***

-hope its good enough for start :D Thanks you for using mine template!
+hope its good enough for start :D Thank you for using mine template!